fingerprintjs/fingerprintjs-pro-chrome-extension-example/README.md

 # FingerprintJS Pro Browser Extension Example

-This repository contains example browser extension that uses that FingerprintJS Pro Agent.
+This repository contains example browser extension that uses the FingerprintJS Pro Agent.

 ### Why it exists